finbourne/luminesce-sdk-java/sdk/docs/CurrentTableFieldCatalogApi.md

 > String getFields(tableLike)

-GetFields: Shows Table level information on Providers that are currently running that you have access to (in Json format)
+GetFields: Lists field/parameter information for providers

  Returns the User&#39;s full version of the catalog but only the field/parameter-level information  (as well as the TableName they refer to, of course) for tables matching the &#x60;tableLike&#x60; (manually include wildcards if desired).
+The internal results are cached for several minutes.
 The following error codes are to be anticipated with standard Problem Detail reports: - 401 Unauthorized - 403 Forbidden

 ### Example